Strategies to Regulate Your Nervous System After Trauma

 5. Physical Activity

 • Engage in regular exercise, such as walking, jogging, yoga, or resistance training.
 Physical activity helps release pent-up energy and reduces stress hormones, improving overall mood and resilience.
+If relaxation strategies are having the opposite effect and making you more anxious, sometimes movement is the right move to give the body a sense of control and an outlet for it's impulses.

-Potential Strategies for Managing Hypoarousal
+Strategies for Managing Hypoarousal

 1. Sensory Stimulation